 We know very well what happened in the years that followed.
 Timberlake has won eight more Grammys (one of which was for his second apparent diss track "What Goes Around...
 Comes Around,” released right when Spears was dealing with her second divorce and her sobriety), and has emerged as one of the most well-known male pop soloists of our time.
 He has been invited to be funny on SNL.
 He’s had a decent acting career (he’s even now on a press tour promoting his latest movie, Palmer).
 Despite the fact that he was suspected of cheating on his wife, Jessica Biel, in 2019, people still consider him the picture of a devoted husband and father.

 However, what Framing Britney Spears ultimately reveals is how complicit the public was in Britney’s downfall.
-And similarly, when it comes to Timberlake, fans and audiences alike were happy to applaud him while admonishing the overly sexualised women who shared his spotlight.
+And similarly, when it comes to Timberlake, fans and audiences alike were happy to applaud him while admonishing the overly sexualized women who shared his spotlight.
 There's a reason why Timberlake's use of Spears as a punchline years after their breakup continued to tickle audiences.
 Timberlake has certainly acknowledged the incidents — and in Jackson's case, even admitted that the public is harsher on women — though he has done little more than admit that he cannot change the past.
 But why would he go the extra mile?
 If he did, he would likely have to own up to all he gained.
 Timberlake is unquestionably a talented musician and singer, but it’s no coincidence that his career only continued to thrive while women were hurt along the way.

-In an essay published in Medium about the recent allegations of abuse against singer Marilyn Manson, writer Jude Ellison Sady Doyle explains how easy it is to ignore the signs and look the other way when famous, beloved men exhibit bad behaviour.
+In an essay published in Medium about the recent allegations of abuse against singer Marilyn Manson, writer Jude Ellison Sady Doyle explains how easy it is to ignore the signs and look the other way when famous, beloved men exhibit bad behavior.
 “We would rather keep these famous men in the canon, with a few euphemistic caveats about their ‘flaws,’ than hold them accountable and risk having to abandon our heroes,” they write.
 “Women’s lives are less important than our right to listen to our high school record collections without feeling guilty."

 Admitting that we too easily buy into the narratives that champion men and punish women — and therefore enable them — for the sake of our own comfort or our need to listen to our favorite Timberlake bop, is difficult.
 But now, as that past is knocking on the present’s door, demanding to be heard, more people are being forced to steel themselves and face those uncomfortable truths head on.
 Our golden boys are often golden because we deliberately paint them so, and we’re happy to take away the star power of scorned women in order to make them shine brighter.